cossacklabs/product-docs/acra/getting-started/what-is-acra.md

 Application-level encryption brings plenty of application-specific benefits:

-* Acra enables mapping of keys to users/entities/tenants, BYOK, more advanced key layouts, etc.
+* ALE enables mapping of keys to users/entities/tenants, BYOK, more advanced key layouts, etc.
-* Acra enables of
+* ALE enables application developers and architects to distribute additional computing load and bottlenecks as they wish, thus making security less of a performance challenge, if it ever was.

-#### Risk implications
+### Risk implications

 **TODO**: Our risk table